-4 Tips That Will Make You Unstoppable - i40Club
+4 Tips That Will Make You Unstoppable

 Train every day.
 Once I started thinking of myself as a mental athlete, the need for a training regimen became clear.
 We all have the same 24 hours in our day.
 That’s why the name of the game is efficiency.
 You’ve got to be ruthless with how you allocate your energies to get the biggest bang for your buck.
 That’s why, first and foremost, I focus on the fundamentals of self-mastery.

-If you focus your attention on the four areas mentioned above, you will be light years ahead of your competitors.
+If you focus your attention on the four tips will make you unstoppable mentioned above, you will be light years ahead of your competitors and these 4 tips will make you unstoppable.
 As Leonardo daVinci noted, “One can have no smaller or greater mastery than mastery of oneself.”
+Via equities.com

+#1 NEW YORK TIMES BESTSELLER • Brené Brown has taught us what it means to dare greatly, rise strong, and brave the wilderness.
+Now, based on new research conducted with leaders, change makers, and culture shifters, she’s showing us how to put those ideas into practice so we can step up and lead.